xinninghui/xinninghui.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. student in the Department of Computer Science at the North Carolina State University, working with Dr. [Xipeng Shen](https://research.csc.ncsu.edu/picture/xshen5/index.htm).
-I am broadly interested in improving the performance and efficiency of computer systems.
-My recent research focus on optimizing the ML application performance on the sharing GPU-enabled serverless computing systems.
+I am broadly interested in improving the performance and efficiency of ML systems.
+My recent research focus on optimizing performance and effiency of the ML application on single- and multi-GPUs at serverless computing systems.